Three teens facing charges in connection with Mission park vandalism

 Three teens are facing charges for vandalizing a Mission park over the weekend.

 One of the teens was identified as 17-year-old Sebastian Marroquín.
-He was arrested alongside two juveniles, a 13-year-old and a 15-year-old.
+He was arrested alongside two 13-year-old juveniles.

 A mother says the vandalism is causing safety concerns, and she hopes her young children aren't around when the vandals hit.